Meteorological history of Hurricane Wilma: Formation

 During the second week of October, an unusually large, monsoon-like lower-level circulation and a broad area of disturbed weather developed over much of the Caribbean Sea.
 The system was enhanced by diffluence from an upper-level low across the southwestern Atlantic.
 By October 13, a broad area of low pressure developed and persisted about 150 mi southeast of Jamaica, possibly aided by the passage of tropical waves through the area at the time.
 Convection increased and became slightly better organized, though upper-level wind shear initially prevented development.
-The system drifted westward, and early on October 14 the convection became more concentrated and a little better organized as upper-level wind shear lessened slightly.
+The system drifted westward, and early on October 14, the convection became more concentrated and a little better organized as upper-level wind shear lessened slightly.

 Later on October 14, the system became much better defined, with increasingly organized shower and thunderstorm activity, as conditions in the upper levels of the atmosphere became significantly more favorable.
 It was then that the National Hurricane Center first indicated that it was possible for a tropical depression to develop in the area.
 Dvorak classifications were initiated on October 15.
-The system continued to organize, with the National Hurricane Center remarking the system could ultimately become a hurricane.
-By late on October 15, the surface circulation became defined well enough, with sufficiently organized deep convection, for the National Hurricane Center to designate the system as Tropical Depression Twenty-Four while it was located about 220 mi east-southeast of Grand Cayman.
+The system continued to organize, with the National Hurricane Center remarking that the system could ultimately become a hurricane.
+By late October 15, the surface circulation became defined well enough, with sufficiently organized deep convection, for the National Hurricane Center to designate the system as Tropical Depression Twenty-Four while it was located about 220 mi east-southeast of Grand Cayman.